Yes, you can totally day trip to Joshua Tree from Palm Springs, but you’ll need careful planning.

 Day Trip To Joshua Tree National Park: 7 Best Quick Stops & Easy Hikes For One Day In Joshua Tree

 What Makes Joshua Tree Extra Special

 If you’ve never been to Joshua Tree before, strap in for a wild ride.
-There is just something about Joshua Tree that feels almost magical — I can see why it’s a hub for spiritual gurus.
+I’ve visited Joshua Tree so many times and there is just something about this desert that feels almost magical — I can see why it’s a hub for spiritual gurus.
 With a combination of the Joshua Trees, insanely cool rock formations (one even looks like a skull), pastel pink sunsets, brilliant starry skies and a hip town full of vintage shops, visiting Joshua Tree will be unlike any California road trip you’ve done in the past.